Arizona Online Casinos for Real Money Play

 Arizona’s gambling laws have shifted dramatically over the decades, from an outright ban in 1912 to the development of a tribal casino industry and the legalization of sports betting.

-While online casinos remain unregulated, offshore platforms continue to serve Arizona players, reflecting the state’s evolving stance on gambling.
+While online casinos remain unregulated, offshore casinos continue to serve Arizona players, reflecting the state’s evolving stance on gambling.
 Below is a timeline of key milestones in Arizona’s casino history.

-- Present Day – Online casinos remain unregulated, but offshore platforms continue to attract Arizona players seeking real-money gaming.
+• Present Day – Online casinos remain unregulated, but offshore casinos continue to attract Arizona players seeking real-money gaming.

 Responsible Gambling Initiatives in Arizona

-The Arizona Division of Problem Gaming works with tribes and licensed state operators to curb gambling addiction.
+The Arizona Division of Problem Gaming (DPG) works with tribes and licensed state operators to curb gambling addiction.
 It offers a self-exclusion form that gamblers can fill out to ban themselves from “Class III Arizona Gaming Facilities.”
+Class III covers “Las Vegas-style” casino gaming (slots, blackjack, etc.).

 Players can get this form from the Division’s website or tribal gaming locations.
 Other resources available for those with a gambling problem include: